-A recognized thought leader on human capital strategy, Andrew is often an invited speaker at national and international symposia.
-Speaking engagements across the United States, Europe and the Middle East include the International Conference on Humanities and the Arts, the Oxford University Conference on Architectural Education, and the International Union of Architects’ World Congress on Architecture, among others.
-Andrew has been featured in numerous publications, including those by DesignIntelligence, the United States General Services Administration, the National Endowment for the Arts and Architect Magazine.
-In 2012, the United States National Building Museum and Metropolis Magazine partnered to launch Andrew’s new column, “Inside the Design Mind.”
+Andrew’s international speaking engagements include the International Conference on Humanities and the Arts, the Oxford University Conference on Architectural Education, and the International Union of Architects’ World Congress on Architecture, among others.
+He has been featured in numerous publications, including those by DesignIntelligence, the National Endowment for the Arts, the United States National Building Museum, the Huffington Post, and Architect Magazine.

-Andrew has held seats on the national Boards of Directors for three of the five governing organizations for the profession of architecture in the United States: the American Institute of Architects, the National Architectural Accrediting Board and the American Institute of Architecture Students.
-He has been appointed to national committees for all five governing organizations, served on the steering committee for the National Academy for Environmental Design, and has juried the AIA National Honor Awards for Architecture and the AIA/ACSA Topaz Medallion.
+In addition to his professional contributions, Andrew has held seats on the national Boards of Directors for three of the five governing organizations for the profession of architecture in the United States: the American Institute of Architects, the National Architectural Accrediting Board and the American Institute of Architecture Students.
+He has been appointed to national committees for all five governing organizations, as well as the International Union of Architects and the United Nations Educational, Scientific and Cultural Organization (UNESCO).
+He has twice represented the United States as an official delegate to the UIA World Congress on Architecture and served on the founding steering committee for the National Academy for Environmental Design.

-Previous to his work with Gensler, Andrew was the 51st national president and chairman of the board for the American Institute of Architecture Students (AIAS), directing a host of policy and advocacy initiatives related to education and the built environment.
+Andrew also served as the 51st national president and chairman of the board for the American Institute of Architecture Students (AIAS), directing a host of policy and advocacy initiatives related to education and the built environment.
 In his capacity as president, Andrew represented 20,000 architecture students throughout the country, including nearly 7,000 AIAS members in over 140 chapters across North America and abroad.